Review – What Remains of Edith Finch (PS4)

-The Playstation 4 has just received a new game in the walking simulator genre, called What Remains of Edith Finch.
+The PlayStation 4 has just received a new game in the walking simulator genre, called What Remains of Edith Finch.
 How is it then?
-Here’s the review.
+Is it just another meandering mess or is it a delightful stroll through its genre?

-So, first of all, the most important question of the all: is Edith Finch better than Everybody’s Gone to the Rapture?
+So, first of all, the most important question of the all: is What Remains Of Edith Finch better than Everybody’s Gone to the Rapture?
 YES.
 It does have more charm and heart, and it is much less arrogant and pretentious than the aforementioned title.

 But that doesn’t mean it’s all fine and dandy here.